intelspire/python_csv_to_sql/readme.md

     - if it's not installed, you can install it from [MySQL installer](https://dev.mysql.com/downloads/installer/) #for windows

 2. create a virtual enviroment and activate it
-    - if you don't have the virtualenv tool, install it using
+    - if you don't have the virtualenv tool, install it using:

         '''
             pip install virtualenv
         '''
-    - then create a virtualenv using
+    - then create a virtualenv using:

         '''
             virtualenv envname
         '''
-    - then activate it using
+    - then activate it using:

         '''
             envname/Scripts/activate  #for windows

             source envname/bin/activate #for linux
         '''

-3. install all requirements using
+3. install all requirements using:

     '''
         pip install -r requirements.txt
     '''

 # Create .env file
-create .env file at the root directory and add all needed parameters
+create .env file at the root directory and add all needed parameters:

     '''
         DB_USER = root
         DB_PASSWORD = ...